Extremal Bounds for Bootstrap Percolation in the Hypercube: General Grids

 We prove the following.

 \begin{thm} For $0 \le r \le 2d$ and $a_1,\dots,a_d\geq2$, we have

 \end{thm}

+Before presenting the proof, let us pause for a few remarks.
+Note that we do not need to provide a separate proof that the recurrence for $w_r(a_1,\dots,a_d)$ given above has a (unique) solution since this will be implied once we have shown that $w_r(a_1,\dots,a_d)$ is equal to $\wsat\left(\prod_{i=1}^d[a_i], S_{r+1}\right)$.
+Also, in the case $d\geq r$, one can show that the expression in Theorem~\ref{genwsat} satisfies the recurrence in Definition~\ref{recursion} and so Theorem~\ref{genwsat} follows from Theorem~\ref{wsatgrid}.
+In what follows, let $a_1,\dots,a_{d}\geq2$ and define $G:=\prod_{i=1}^d[a_i]$.

-Before presenting the proof let us remark that, for $d\geq r$, the expression in Theorem~\ref{genwsat} satisfies the recurrence in Definition~\ref{recursion}.
-Therefore, Theorem~\ref{wsatgrid} implies Theorem~\ref{genwsat}.
-Let $a_1,\dots,a_{d}\geq2$ and define $G:=\prod_{i=1}^d[a_i]$.
-In proving of Theorem~\ref{wsatgrid}, we employ an inductive approach similar to the one used in the proof of Theorem~\ref{wsatcube}.
-The main difference is that a vertex $v$ of $G$ may be incident to either one or two edges in direction $i\in[d]$ depending on whether or not $v_i\in\left\{1,a_i\right\}$.
+Note that a vertex $v$ of $G$ may be incident to either one or two edges in direction $i\in[d]$ depending on whether or not $v_i\in\left\{1,a_i\right\}$.
 With this in mind, we define a labelling of the edges of $G$.

 \begin{defn} Say that an edge $e=uv\in E(G)$ in direction $i\in [d]$ is \emph{odd} if $\min\left\{u_i,v_i\right\}$ is odd and \emph{even} otherwise.
 We label $e$ by $e(v,2i-1)$ if $e$ is odd and $e(v,2i)$ if $e$ is even. \end{defn}